hobbsy/snippets/install-get-iplayer-on-ubuntu-20.04-without-snap.md

 `` sudo install -m 755 ./get_iplayer /usr/local/bin ``

-(If /usr/local/bin is not in $PATH, use another location appropriate for your system, e.g., /usr/bin.)
+The notes say "If /usr/local/bin is not in $PATH, use another location appropriate for your system, e.g., /usr/bin."

+You can check what locations are in your PATH by running the command

+`` $PATH ``

 Now you should be able to use get-iplayer from the command line using